chipster/chipster-openshift/k3s/backup-to-s3.md

 Open the admin view by logging to Chipster as username `admin`, click `Admin` from the top navigation bar.
 Select the `Maintenance` section from the left and click the button which start a new backup of the session-db.
 Check the logs of the backup service to see that it worked.
 The backup service will create a new database backup every night from now on.

-## Backup users' data files to S3
+## Backup file-storage files to S3

-Chipster's file-storage service can encrypt and upload backups of the users' data files to S3.
-If you have a archive server, these will be incremental copies.
+Chipster's file-storage service can compress and upload backups of the users' data files to S3.
+If you configure an archive server too, these will be incremental copies.

 Configure backups for `file-storage` just like shown for database in the previous chapter.